zng-ui/zng/CONTRIBUTING.md

 ### VSCode & Rust Analyzer

-Some workspace settings are included in the repository, in particular, `rust-analyzer` "checkOnSave" and runnables are redirected to the `do` tool.
+Some workspace settings are included in the repository, in particular, `rust-analyzer` "checkOnSave" and runnables are redirected to the `do` tool, and format is redirected to `cargo-zng fmt --stdin`.

 Snippets for most Zng macros are also provided, see [`zng.code-snippets`].